In-State Tuition: A Look at Establishing Residency

 Types of Student Loans to Help Students Pay for College

 Even if you’re able to establish residency in a new state and qualify for in-state tuition, you still may need help paying for college.
-Scholarships, grants, and work-study are generally aid that is not required to be repaid, which can be incredibly helpful.
+Scholarships, grants, and work-study are types of financial aid that are not required to be repaid.
 Beyond that, student loans are also an option.
 There are two major categories for student loans: federal and private.

 Federal Student Loans for Undergraduate Students